timescale/docs/timescaledb/how-to-guides/uninstall/index.md

 # Uninstall TimescaleDB

 You can install TimescaleDB with Homebrew or MacPorts on macOS.
-If you want to uninstall Timescaledb because it does not meet your requirements, you can uninstall it without having to uninstall PostgreSQL.
+If you want to uninstall TimescaleDB because it does not meet your requirements, you can uninstall it without having to uninstall PostgreSQL.

 *   [Learn how to uninstall][uninstall-timescaledb] TimescaleDB in macOS